stevejarvis/stevejarvis.github.io/_posts/2015-8-30-general-crypto-currency-system.md

 layout: single
 title: "Cryptocurrencies, Part 1 - How Digital Currencies Work"
 author: steve_jarvis
-excerpt: "How the cryptocurrency systems work, generally."
+excerpt: "Learning how the cryptocurrency systems work, generally."
 tags: [litecoin, ubuntu, crypto, currency, currencies, mining]
 comments: true
 ---

-At the surface, it's fairly cool that a few years ago, in 2009, there was a new currency (Bitcoin) invented, just completely made up.
-It was radically unlike any currency before, and today you can actually use it to buy a car.[^1] In recent years many variations on Bitcoin have sprouted up, often called "altcoins".[^2] They all operate similarly at a technical level.
+In 2009, there was a new currency (Bitcoin) invented.
+In recent years many variations have sprouted up, often called "altcoins".[^2] They all operate similarly at a technical level.

 ### Wallets
-Just like traditional wallets, a crypto wallet is used to hold your money.
-Unlike traditional wallets, however, they aren't a container and there's never money in there.
-A wallet, and really your entire cryptocurrency identity, is just a public key pair.
-Other users send you money by sending coins to your public key, and you do the same to their public key.
+Crypto wallets serve as your cryptocurrency identity, which is the private half of a public key pair.
+Other users send you money by sending coins to your public key, and you do the same to theirs.
+There isn't an amount of money directly tied to this identity, but rather the sum of a long history of transactions.

-The private keys are used by the sender to sign transactions, to prove the transaction is authentic.
-Therefore, as usual, the entire system hinges on the users' ability to keep private keys private--if you leak your key all your money disappears as quickly as I can type.
+The private keys are also used by the sender to sign transactions, to prove the transaction is authentic.
+Therefore, as usual, the entire system hinges on the users' ability to keep private keys private--if a key is leaked all the money disappears as quickly as the next person can type.
 It's also the only thing tying a user to his or her wallet, and if it's lost so is the ability to spend the value of the wallet (by anyone, those coins are gone forever).